What is SLAS?

 If you are interested in submitting a book proposal, email the BLAR Editorial Assistant Ken Lestrange (firstname.lastname@example.org) to find out more.
 For further information on submitting proposals, click here.
-The editors are David Howard, Jasmine Gideon, Geoffrey Kantaris, Tony Kapcia and Lucy Taylor.
+The editors are Jasmine Gideon, Geoffrey Kantaris, Patricia Oliart, Lucy Taylor, Ann Varley and Matthew Brown.

 Organising a conference?
 Running a seminar?
 Launching a new masters' programme?
 Tell us about your activities.
 SLAS sends out a monthly e-letter to all members, alerting them to upcoming events and news.
 If you would like to contribute to this e-letter, please email Christy Palmer (editor) on email@example.com, providing an explanation of the event or item, details and any relevant weblinks or attachments.